What's The Point

 Math is much more than numbers and calculations.
 Math is also about language.
 When you talk with your child, it is important to introduce and reinforce the vocabulary of math.
 Vocabulary that describes an object’s location or the direction of a moving object prepares a child for learning to read a map or a graph.
 Position and direction vocabulary includes words and phrases such as up, down, under, over, next to, on top of, right, left, behind, and in front of.

-Beehive and Seek – Help a lost baby bee find its hive.
+– Help a lost baby bee find its hive.

 This Activity Will Help Your Child

 - Learn position vocabulary

 - Follow directions